 Step 1: Preparing the Dough

 Now comes the fun part—topping and serving your freshly fried Lángos!
 Traditionally, Lángos is served with sour cream and grated cheese.
 However, you can get creative with your toppings.
-Here are some popular options:
+Here are some popular options:- Garlic sauce

 - Chopped fresh herbs (such as parsley or dill)